-Here is the late Arnold Kemp’s account of some of the history of the SNP in the Westminster Parliament starting in 1967.
-(Excerpted from the anthology of his journalism “Confusion to our Enemies”)
+November 2017 marks the 50th anniversary of Winnie Ewing's election as the first SNP MP.
+Here is the late Arnold Kemp’s account of some of the history of the SNP in Parliament after that iconic moment.
+(Excerpted from "The Hollow Drum" and the anthology of his journalism “Confusion to our Enemies” )

 The devolution years really began for me in 1967.
 It was after midnight and on the Scotsman we were holding the Glasgow edition for the result of the Hamilton by-election.
 Seconds after the declaration – a stunning victory for the SNP candidate Mrs Winifred Ewing over Labour – David Bradford, one of the political editors, came on the line and bawled out the intro which I took down in longhand and sent to the composing room.
 I can remember that it began with the phrase, ‘The rising tide of Scottish nationalism ...’ and it expressed the mood of excitement.
 Mrs Ewing, though she lost the seat later, launched the SNP into the stratosphere of concentrated London media attention and from her victory is often traced the party’s modern prominence.

 Hamilton was not the beginning.
 It was a flowering.
 But its impact was dramatic.
 For the first time the party received sustained attention from the London media.
 Mrs Ewing arrived in London in triumph.
 Dover House was besieged by her supporters most of whom had patriotically driven down in Hillman Imps built at Linwood.